Most public buildings on campus are closed to the public, including:

 - They are restricted to one meal per meal period – no multiple re-entry

-Fairhaven Commons will be open daily:
+Fairhaven Commons will be open:

 University Dining has adopted several new protocols to reduce the risk of spreading the novel coronavirus: